-The bill would state that nothing in the provisions described above would limit the jurisdiction or authority of state or local law enforcement to enforce crimes involving controlled substances.
+The bill would state that nothing in New Section 1 of the bill would limit the jurisdiction or authority of the state or local law enforcement to enforce crimes involving controlled substances.

-Sale of Hemp Products
+Sale of Hemp Products (New Section 2)

 The bill would allow the Fire Marshal, pursuant to the Kansas Fire Prevention Code, to issue a stop sale, use, or removal order whenever the Fire Marshal reasonably believes that hemp products are being produced, sold, or distributed in violation of the Act or promulgated rules and regulations.
 The stop sale, use, or removal order would be valid for up to seven calendar days.
-The bill would not allow a person who has been issued a stop sale, use, or removal order to process, sell, distribute, use, or remove industrial hemp, hemp products, or hemp waste until the stop sale, use, or removal order is revoked in writing by the Fire Marshal.
+The bill would not allow a person who has been issued a stop sale or use or removal order to process, sell, distribute, use, or remove industrial hemp, hemp products, or hemp waste until the stop sale, use, or removal order is revoked in writing by the Fire Marshal.